MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 ## Bots

 <details>
-<summary><br>How can I use Adaptive Cards with a bot so that the desktop app behavior is consistent between web and mobile apps?</b><summary>
+<summary><b>How can I use Adaptive Cards with a bot so that the desktop app behavior is consistent between web and mobile apps?</b><summary>

 <!--Question: The bot isn't supposed to crash when the card is invalid.
 It can fail to display it, but it shouldn't crash.
 Also the behavior should be consistent between web and mobile.-->